Dani Rodrigues

-Daniel 'Dani' Ferreira Rodrigues (born 3 March 1980) is a Portuguese retired footballer who played as a winger.
+Daniel 'Dani' Ferreira Rodrigues (born 3 March 1980) is a Portuguese former footballer who played as a winger.

 Club career

 Portugal

 Born in São João da Madeira, Rodrigues started his career for Feirense, playing one full season in the Segunda Liga.
 In November 1998, he went on loan to AFC Bournemouth in England, being spotted by scouts from nearby Premier League club Southampton, who recommended him to manager Glenn Hoddle.

 England

 In an act of "un-neighbourly piracy", Southampton nipped in and signed Rodrigues from Feirense for £200,000.
 He played two games as a substitute at the end of the 1999–2000 campaign, against Leicester City and Wimbledon.

 Rodrigues showed promise and, when he went on loan to Bristol City at the end of 2000, he was an instant hit, but he broke an ankle in a match against Reading.
 He returned to the Saints and was fighting his way back to full fitness, when he broke the same ankle in training.

 In an effort to rebuild his career, Rodrigues spent another spell on loan to Bristol City.
 Southampton released him from his contract in July 2002, and he was acquired by Walsall on a free transfer.